stan-dev/design-docs/designs/0005-static-matrices.md

 4. Use `varmat` types everywhere

 The original proposal was leaning towards #1 because it most naturally corresponds to the Math implementation.
 However, this leaves the problem of explicitly declaring `varmat` to the user.
-To avoid duplicating the user's manual and function reference for `varmat` and `matvar` functions, there would also need to be some automatic, under the hood conversions between the types.
-This automatic converting would make it so that if a `varmat` is forgotten anywhere, the entire program will be slowed down.
-This sort of explicit typing shouldn't be too much of a problem in development models or generated Stan code, but in large, user-written models this would be error prone to implement and maintain.
+This creates a problem two for functions defined to take matrix, vector, or row vector types.
+Would they all work with `varmat`?
+If not, the list of functions in Stan will get much longer to contain all the functions that support `varmat` and combinations of `varmat` and `matvar` arguments.
+Similarly the user's manual and function guide would get longer as well.
+If there is some under the hood conversion between `varmat` and `matvar` so that all functions do work with either type, then that leads to the question, why have the different types at all?

 The advantage of #2 is that it would allow programs that can be written using only `varmat` functions to be very fast (and not even worry about any conversion to `matvar` or not).
 The problem with this